 Carl is a strong supporter of EREF, having played an important role in the EREF Fall Classic & Networking Event and Annual Charitable Auction for several years.
 “EREF is the one organization that really focuses on giving back to the environmental industry,” Carl expressed during his announcement of the scholarship during the EREF Annual Charitable Auction, held on April 30 during WasteExpo 2014.
 “I’ve been blessed to have worked with so many great people and companies over the last 25 years; I wanted to give back to the solid waste industry and supporting EREF is a perfect way to accomplish that.”

 Applications will be considered from those who:

-- will be this year or are now a full-time master’s student, doctoral student or post-doctoral researcher, and
+- will be this year or are now a full-time master’s or doctoral student, and

 Scholarships recognize graduate students pursuing excellence in solid waste management research and education.
 Recipients are chosen based on credentials and potential contributions to the solid waste industry and its scientific community.

 - Relevance of one’s work to the advancement of solid waste management science

 - Potential for success

 Award amounts consider the cost of tuition at the recipient’s institution and any other funds received.
 Full scholarships may not be awarded to students who will be receiving full-tuition scholarships from other sources (excluding direct university assistance such as tuition remission, or assistantship income) but may still be considered for partial awards.

 Doctoral scholarships are awarded up to $14,400 per year, paid monthly, and can be extended for up to 3 years from the initial award date.
 Master’s scholarships are awarded up to $6,000 per year and can be extended for up to 2 years from the initial award date.
 Scholarship renewal is dependent upon satisfactory progress as determined by the student’s academic advisor.